upachler/resweb/README.md

 To run resweb with this config file named `resweb.yaml`, you start resweb with:
 ```
-resweb serve resweb.yaml
+resweb serve resweb.yaml --no-auth
 ```

 Resweb now serves web request on the configured port, so we should simply be able to open http://localhost:8081 in the browser.
-When doing so, we're immediately redirected to the IDP's login screen.
-If you log in with proper user credentials, you'll be redirected back to resweb, which displays its dashboard screen.
+Note that we turned authorization off with the `--no-auth` flag, so no login screen is displayed, and resweb shows the dashboard

 However, because we didn't configure any sites yet, none are displayed, because the `sites` array in our config file is empty: